-The Board proposes amendments for second notice to the following air pollution control rules of the Board: Part 211 (definitions and general provisions); Part 214 (sulfur limitations); Part 218 (organic material emission standards and limitations for the Chicago area); and Part 219 (organic material emission standards and limitations for the Metro East area).

-These proposed changes are needed to clarify, correct, streamline, and update the Board's air pollution control rules, and are designed to be emissions neutral.
+The Board adopts final amendments to the following air pollution control rules: Part 211 (definitions and general provisions); Part 214 (sulfur limitations); Part 218 (organic material emission standards and limitations for the Chicago area); and Part 219 (organic material emission standards and limitations for the Metro East area).
+The amendments are needed to clarify, correct, streamline, and update the Board's air pollution control rules, and are designed to be emissions neutral.
 The amendments include changes to give sources more flexibility in meeting VOM emission CE requirements.

-Based on this record, the Board finds that the amendments proposed today are technically feasible and economically reasonable and will not have an adverse economic impact on the People of Illinois.
+Based on this record, the Board finds that the amendments adopted today are technically feasible and economically reasonable and will not have an adverse economic impact on the People of Illinois.
 See 415 ILCS 5/27(a), (b) (2004).
-As discussed, the rule amendments proposed in the order below for second notice reflect several changes from first notice.
+The rule amendments in the order below reflect minor changes from second notice at JCAR's request, none of which merit discussion.
+The Board directs the Clerk to submit the amendments in the order below to the Secretary of State for publication as final rules.